manodeep/Corrfunc/README.rst

 ======================

 1. **Fast** Theory pair-counting is **7x** faster than ``SciPy cKDTree``, and at least **2x** faster than all existing public codes.
+2. **OpenMP Parallel** All pair-counting codes can be done in parallel (with strong scaling efficiency >~ 95% up to 10 cores)
-2. **Python Extensions** Python extensions allow you to do the compute-heavy bits using C while retaining all of the user-friendliness of python.
+3. **Python Extensions** Python extensions allow you to do the compute-heavy bits using C while retaining all of the user-friendliness of python.
-3. **Modular** The code is written in a modular fashion and is easily extensible to compute arbitrary clustering statistics.
+4. **Modular** The code is written in a modular fashion and is easily extensible to compute arbitrary clustering statistics.
-4. **Future-proof** As I get access to newer instruction-sets, the codes will get updated to use the latest and greatest CPU features.
+5. **Future-proof** As I get access to newer instruction-sets, the codes will get updated to use the latest and greatest CPU features.

 Benchmark against Existing Codes
 ================================